 I just had a talk with my inner editor.
-If you have an inner editor that takes control of things before they are ready, read on.
+You’ve got an editor, too.
+Even if you don’t acknowledge them, they are at work inside you deciding what goes out to the world, what stays inside, what gets shared with the few.
+You get the idea.
+If you have an inner editor that takes control of things before they should, read on.
 This may help.

-Monday, I realized the Editor had gotten out of control.
-I’d had this same discussion with the inner editor over 10 years ago, and thought that we’d worked things out, but my editor can really get out of control.
-Apparently, it needed to be done again.
+Monday, I realized my Editor had gotten out of control.
+I’d had this same discussion with her—my inner editor is a her—over 10 years ago, and thought that we’d worked things out, but she can really get out of control.
+Apparently, I needed to have another little talk with my editor.

-There was just a simple agreement to work out with the editor: Just wait till we bring you a manuscript.
+There was just a simple agreement that I had worked out with the editor: Just wait till we bring you a manuscript.
 Till then, the editor is off-duty.
+Simple, right?

 As soon as we worked out that little deal, I was suddenly sitting at the desk of my fourth-grade teacher in Perrin Elementary school.
-You have to get that my whole life I sort of detested my fourth-grade teacher and that Perrin was an old school, a very old school.
-Perrin was built in the late 19th century.
+My whole life I have detested my fourth-grade teacher.
+Perrin was an old school, a very old school, built in the late 19th century.
 The floors were honey-colored oak.
-There were giant windows and 14-foot ceilings let in lots of light into the classrooms which still had the hardwood hinge-top desks with inkwells in them.
-Most of the graffiti carved into the desks was older than the students.
-As soon as the editor was able to relax, all this detail flooded in.
+There were giant windows and 14-foot ceilings let lots of light into the classrooms which still had the hardwood hinge-top desks with inkwells in them.
+Most of the graffiti carved into the desks was older than the students’ entire lifetime.
+As soon as the editor was able to relax, all this memory flooded in.

 This is what our desks looked like